Emerging occupations typically appear as a result of:

 - size of the occupation.

-In Alberta, the D313: Other Assisting Occupations in Support of Health Services occupational group is expected to have an above-average annual growth of 3.2% from 2016 to 2020.
-In addition to job openings created by employment turnover, 246 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 3124: Allied primary health practitioners occupational group is expected to have an above-average annual growth of 2.9% from 2019 to 2023.
+In addition to job openings created by employment turnover, 20 new positions are forecasted to be created within this occupational group each year.